Skip to main content

 Sergi from Spain

 Lighting is an expanding field of knowledge.
-In recent years there has been a growing demand for lighting design expertise, as lighting designers understand the role of light and lighting in architecture, interior spaces and urban environments.
+In recent years, there has been a growing demand for lighting design expertise as lighting designers understand the role of light and lighting in architecture, interior spaces and urban environments.
 They can add substantial value to a project by enhancing visual performance, energy efficiency, sustainability, safety, well-being and health.
-There are plentiful job opportunities for architects, designers and engineers with lighting design competence.
+There are plentiful job opportunities on an international level for architects, designers and engineers with lighting design competence.

 Graduates primarily work in lighting design or architectural studios or as self-employed consultants.
 Employers might also be construction companies, lighting manufacturers and public or private operators.
 Students graduating from the master's programme in Architectural Lighting Design have also pursued doctoral studies (PhD studies) at KTH or in other national or international universities.